 President Donald J. Trump

-- Trump filed for re-election mere hours after his inauguration and officially launched his campaign on February 27, 2018.
-He has repeatedly dismissed the scientific consensus about climate change, claiming he has a “natural instinct for science.”
+Trump has repeatedly dismissed the scientific consensus about climate change, claiming he has a “natural instinct for science.”

-- He recently told reporters that he doesn’t believe the findings from the U.S. 4th National Climate Assessment, produced by his own administration, which reinforced the scientific consensus that climate change is largely caused by human activity and warned of the dire consequences of continuing to emit greenhouse gasses at current levels.
+He told reporters on November 27, 2018 that he doesn’t believe the findings from the U.S. 4th National Climate Assessment, produced by his own administration, which reinforced the scientific consensus that climate change is largely caused by human activity and warned of the dire consequences of continuing to emit greenhouse gasses at current levels.

-- He told the Washington Post later that “a lot of people like myself — we have very high levels of intelligence, but we’re not necessarily such believers [in climate change].
+He told the Washington Post later that day that “a lot of people like myself — we have very high levels of intelligence, but we’re not necessarily such believers [in climate change].
 You look at our air and our water, and it’s right now at a record clean.”